-The feature highlight path allows users to focus on specific nodes and their path through the process flow, for example by highlighting a search or filter result.
+The “highlighted path” feature allows users to focus on specific nodes and their path through the process flow, for example by highlighting a search or filter result.

 Example: A user searches for a specific item inside an order.
-The nodes containing or exclusively representing this item are highlighted, while the rest of the flow are dimmed.
+The nodes containing or exclusively representing this item are highlighted, while the rest of the flow is dimmed.